Pattern hair loss

 Pattern hair loss (also known as androgenetic alopecia (AGA)) is a hair loss condition that primarily affects the top and front of the scalp.
-In male-pattern hair loss (MPHL), the hair loss typically presents itself as either a receding front hairline, loss of hair on the crown (vertex) of the scalp, or a combination of both.
+In male-pattern hair loss (MPHL), the hair loss typically presents itself as either a receding front hairline, loss of hair on the crown and vertex of the scalp, or a combination of both.
 Female-pattern hair loss (FPHL) typically presents as a diffuse thinning of the hair across the entire scalp.
+The condition is caused by a combination of male sex hormones (balding never occurs in castrated men) and genetic factors.

-Male pattern hair loss seems to be due to a combination of oxidative stress, the microbiome of the scalp, genetics, and circulating androgens; particularly dihydrotestosterone (DHT).
+Some research has found evidence for the role of oxidative stress in hair loss, the microbiome of the scalp, genetics, and circulating androgens; particularly dihydrotestosterone (DHT).
 Men with early onset androgenic alopecia (before the age of 35) have been deemed the male phenotypic equivalent for polycystic ovary syndrome (PCOS).
-As an early clinical expression of insulin resistance and metabolic syndrome, AGA is related to being an increased risk factor for cardiovascular diseases, glucose metabolism disorders, type 2 diabetes, and enlargement of the prostate.

-The cause in female pattern hair loss remains unclear, androgenetic alopecia for women is associated with an increased risk of polycystic ovary syndrome (PCOS).
+The cause in female pattern hair loss remains unclear; androgenetic alopecia for women is associated with an increased risk of polycystic ovary syndrome (PCOS).

-Management may include simply accepting the condition or shaving one's head to improve the aesthetic aspect of the condition.
-Otherwise, common medical treatments include minoxidil, finasteride, dutasteride, or hair transplant surgery.
+Management of hair loss may include styling the remaining hair in a creative manner to make hair loss less apparent or shaving one's head to improve the aesthetic aspect of the condition.
+Otherwise, common medical treatments include platelet-rich plasma, low-level laser therapy, minoxidil, finasteride, dutasteride, or hair transplant surgery.
 Use of finasteride and dutasteride in women is not well-studied and may result in birth defects if taken during pregnancy.